xanderlewis/tosh/README.md

 ## Usage
 Compile for your chosen architecture, and invoke however you like: from your preferred shell as `./tosh`, or run it on its own (like a *proper* shell!) with `exec ./tosh` (which is a builtin wrapper for the `exec()` system call that most shells seem to have).

+Pass data in via standard input like `./tosh < file` or pass a file (several lines of commmands for tosh) as an argument like `./tosh file`.
 Options: `-v` (start in verbose mode) `-d` (start in debug mode).
 Can be combined as `-dv`, for example.
 These options are also adjustable via environment variables; run `env` from within tosh to have a look.

 Type `help` to see some more info.